Santana 20: Operational history

 that will sleep four ...
 Sail the Santana 20 heeled about seven degrees, and roll tack."

 In a 2010 review Steve Henkel wrote, "This one-design racer was a very early entry—nine full years before the similar MX 20—in what eventually became known as the 'sport boat' category — speedy and light, easy to trailer, with minimum accommodations adequate for weekend regattas.
 It turned out to be extremely popular, with something like 900 boats being sold ...
-Best features: There is an extensive Class Association, mainly centered along the United States west coast, for those secking companionship on the race circuit, Worst features: With a four-foot draft, a hoist is the best bet when launching from trailer, Headroom is lowest compared with comp[etitor]s."
+Best features: There is an extensive Class Association, mainly centered along the United States west coast, for those seeking companionship on the race circuit, Worst features: With a four-foot draft, a hoist is the best bet when launching from trailer, Headroom is lowest compared with comp[etitor]s."